Understanding Sleep Apnea Symptoms, Causes and Treatments

 Mild sleep apnea might require lifestyle changes to improve sleep, while moderate to severe sleep apnea often necessitates the use of an airway pressure device.
 In cases of treatment-emergent central sleep apnea, a more complex condition where both obstructive sleep apnea and central sleep apnea occur, the treatment approach might differ.

 The first step is a diagnosis.
-Your doctor may ask you to provide some signs and symptoms based on the observations collected by your bed partner or a roommate.
-If you live alone or there are other reasons that can’t help in gathering information, the ShutEye: a friend in need is a friend indeed.
+Your doctor may ask you to provide some signs and symptoms based on the observations collected by your bed partner or roommate before conducting a diagnostic test.

 • Tissue removal